 Deciding What Matters: Good vs Bad Metrics

 A dashboard is only as good as the actions it generates - it’s not just there to look pretty.
 Understanding which metrics can have the most tangible impact on your business will ultimately drive the value your organization gets from a dashboard.

 In Lean Analytics, Alistair Croll and Ben Yoskovitz introduce a framework for deciding whether the metrics you’re tracking are good metrics or bad metrics.

 The distinction is crucial.
-Aligning activities around bad metrics can, at best, reduce the effectiveness of your dashboard, and in worst-case scenario, increase the chances of leading your team away from what matters and preventing you from achieving your business goals.
+Aligning activities around bad metrics can, at best, reduce the effectiveness of your dashboard, and t worst, increase the chances of leading your team away from what matters and preventing you from achieving your business goals.

 Let’s avoid being misguided by bad metrics by defining the characteristics of a good metric.
 According to Alistair and Ben, a ‘Good’ metric is:

 The metric should be understood by everybody who has access to it.
 Can you explain the metric to a stranger, and will they be able to understand how you’re doing?

 Metrics should ideally be able to be compared over periods of time or against industry benchmarks.
 E.g. Active users this month.

 Absolute numbers can be useful, but rates and ratios generally provide a bigger context.
 E.g. Percentage of users who are active this month.

 Can someone take meaningful action based on how the metric changes?
 If not, then this metric may simply be noise.
 Ask: How do the metrics you’re tracking compare against these four simple criteria?